omajul85/CV/README.md

 - I have worked in multicultural and multidisciplinar teams and that gave me good communicational skills, being able to travel often and use 3 languages on my daily basis.

 ## Work
-- [Makers Academy](http://www.makersacademy.com/) - *Student of the Europe's leading Web Developer bootcamp* - (Mar 2016 to present)
-	* You can read about some of the projects I have done during the course [here](https://omajul85.github.io/).

 - [Dalet Digital Media Systems](http://www.dalet.com/) - *IT & Broadcasting Support Engineer* - (Oct 2013 - Mar 2016, Paris - France)
 	* Provide support for critical architectures, such as ingest, editing, asset management, play­out, etc.
 	* Handling actively the entire issue resolution process as a Customer advocate.